 Purchase basic services of Alibaba Cloud CDN

-By default, basic services of Alibaba Cloud CDN use the pay-by-data-transfer metering method.
-To change to the pay-by-bandwidth metering method, submit ticket or contact your sales manager.
-For more information about pay-by-data-transfer, see CDN Pricing.
+Beginning January 8, 2021, Alibaba Cloud Content Delivery Network (CDN) uses the pay-by-data-transfer metering method by default.
+After Alibaba Cloud CDN is activated, the metering method cannot be changed in the Alibaba Cloud CDN console.
+To change to the pay-by-bandwidth metering method, submit a ticket or contact your sales manager.
+For more information, see CDN Pricing.

-The data transfer that is actually charged is higher than the data transfer recorded in logs.
-The amount of data recorded in CDN logs equals the amount of data captured at the application layer.
-However, an extra amount of data is consumed to transmit the additional bytes inserted to TCP/IP packet headers and to retransmit TCP packets.
-Therefore, the actual amount of data is higher than the amount of data captured at the application layer.
-For more information, see Why is the actual billed network traffic different from the network traffic reported by the logging feature?.
+The amount of data transfer that is actually billed is higher than the amount of data transfer recorded in logs.
+The amount of data transfer recorded in CDN logs equals the amount of data transfer captured at the application layer.
+However, an extra amount of data is consumed to transmit the additional bytes inserted to TCP or IP packet headers and to retransmit TCP packets.
+Therefore, the actual amount of data transfer is higher than the amount of data transfer captured at the application layer.
+For more information, see Why is the actual billed network traffic different from the network traffic reported by the logging feature?